-Table 5 also reveal that job satisfaction is significant performance. to emplovee showing support for hypothesis 3.
+Table 5 also reveal that job satisfaction is significant to employee performance, showing support for hypothesis 3.
 It is censequent with study by Kurniawan (2012).
-We can see also in table 5 that LMX is engagement, significant to employee meaning that hypothesis 1 is supported.
+We can see also in table 5 that LMX is significant to employee engagement, meaning that hypothesis 1 is supported.
 It is in line as well with study from de Oliveira and da Silva (2015) study who revealed that highperformance work systems (HPWS) and the qualities of LMX are positively related to